marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 **FIRST**: we should be able to work with https://cybersecuritybase.mooc.fi (which means properly configured IDE and other requirements);

-<br />**SECOND**: download this project ( https://github.com/marrbjorn/CyberSecurityCourse-2018 ) as zip-file or by git-commands as usually.
+<br />**SECOND**: download this project ( https://github.com/marrbjorn/CyberSecurityCourse-2019 ) as zip-file or by git-commands as usually.

 <br />**THIRD**: unpack it (if you downloaded the zip-file) and open the project in the IDE (for example, with Netbeans: "File -> Open Project..." under the menu).

     Then do the "Clean and Build Project" (how it is called under the Netbeans);
-    this will trigger downloading/creating target-files and properly build project;
+    this will trigger downloading / creating target-files and proper build of the project;

-<br />**FOURTH**: "Run" application when you need to work or required to do some steps with application.
+<br />**FOURTH**: "Run" application when you need to work or required to do some steps with the application.

     first launch may ask about main class - choose this default one.